 Now, more than a year since Covid-19 erupted, we’ve had time to analyze and reflect about the most significant and lasting changes that have occurred, and about what’s most needed to ensure healthier, longer lives.
 We’ve identified how the pandemic has sparked new innovations and solutions to longstanding problems related to caregiving, the digital divide across generations, the need for workplace flexibility, financial security and other issues.

-To have them all delivered to your inbox, subscribe to our monthly Longevity Briefing newsletter.
+To have every essay delivered to your inbox, subscribe to our monthly Longevity Briefing newsletter.

 Working to Connect Older Adults: A Digital Inclusion Progress Report